transcelerate/ddf-home/sdr_ri_sandbox_access.md

 These materials are not intended to guide the study definition process or configuration of clinical systems.
 Results of those activities are solely the responsibility of the user of the scripts and not the developers.

-For more information on the DDF initiative on the TransCelerate BioPharma Inc. website, click [here](https://www.transcelerate.com/initiatives/digital-data-flow/).
+For more information on the DDF initiative on the TransCelerate BioPharma Inc. website, click [here](https://www.transceleratebiopharmainc.com/initiatives/digital-data-flow/).

 ## SDR RI Sandbox Environment Overview

-The SDR Reference Implementation has been deployed as open-source, and is meant to be vendor agnostic.
+The SDR Reference Implementation has been deployed as open-source and vendor agnostic.
 The goal of having an open-source, vendor agnostic solution is to create a platform for both innovation and collaborative interoperability across the industry.

 As an outcome of the development process, a working model of the SDR Reference Implementation has been setup on **Microsoft Azure**.